Campbell’s Logo

 Campbells LogoCampbells Logo PNG

-Campbell’s logo on canned food is creative and iconic as the brand is linked to the graphic artist Warhol who made it famous.
-But the style of the emblem is not innovative, but classic, for which the designers used an italic font with imitation of handwritten text.
-A rich shade of red helped to add catchiness to it.
+Campbell’s logo on canned food is creative and iconic, as the brand is linked to the graphic artist Warhol, who made it famous.
+However, the emblem’s style is not innovative; it is classic.
+The designers used an italic font with an imitation of handwritten text, and a rich shade of red helped to add catchiness.

 Campbell’s: Brand overview

 Campbell’s is an American canned food company.
-This brand is truly legendary for the local market, as the company was founded over 150 years ago, namely in 1869.
+This brand is legendary in the local market, as the company was founded over 150 years ago in 1869.
 Its creator is Joseph Campbell, after whom the company was named.
 Interestingly, the famous artist Andy Warhol played an important role in promoting the brand.
 For some of the paintings, he used Campbell’s tags.

 Meaning and History